Game 1: No. 6 Arizona Wildcats (0-0, 0-0 Pac-12) vs. Cal Poly Mustangs (0-0, 0-0 Big West)

 If you want to see your Wildcats live always visit TiqIQ.com for the best deals on Arizona basketball tickets.

-Tags: 2013-2014 Basketball Game Previews Aaron Gordon Arizona Wildcats Arizona Wildcats Basketball Brandon Ashley Brian Bennett Cal Poly Mustangs Chris Eversley Featured Follow Gabe York Index Jamal Johnson Joe Callero Jordin Mayes Kaleb Tarczewski Kyle Odister Malik Love Matt Korcheck Nic Wise Nick Johnson Popular Reese Morgan Rondae Hollis-Jefferson Sean Miller T.J.
+Tags: 2013-2014 Basketball Game Previews Aaron Gordon Arizona Wildcats Arizona Wildcats Basketball Brandon Ashley Brian Bennett Cal Poly Mustangs Chris Eversley Follow Gabe York Index Jamal Johnson Joe Callero Jordin Mayes Kaleb Tarczewski Kyle Odister Malik Love Matt Korcheck Nic Wise Nick Johnson Reese Morgan Rondae Hollis-Jefferson Sean Miller T.J.
 McConnell Zach Peters